② C++ elements#

 How to create instance of C++ element#

-Instance of C++ element can be created using functions create_source
+Instance of C++ element can be created using functions create_source, create_transform, create_sink.

 pointer as parameters: